OpenFn/docs/docs/source-apps.md

 ## Ona.io

-1. To pus data from Ona.io, click on the drop-down menu next to a specific form and select `Settings`.
+1. To push data from Ona.io, click on the drop-down menu next to a specific form and select `Settings`.
 2. On the left-side menu, select `Webhooks`.
 3. Paste your OpenFn inbox URL into the URL input field.